psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Several years later, in 1842, and the premises of the Tontine Tap, licensed to a Mr. James Tansom, seems to have acquired a reputation as a disorderly house, even if it had not had such a reputation before.

+The following report also includes a rather amusing description of a rooftop escape with an unfortunate climax...

 ```{admonition} A disorderly house of the worst description, June 1842
 :class: dropdown
 [Hampshire Independent - Saturday 11 June 1842](https://www.britishnewspaperarchive.co.uk/viewer/BL/0002941/18420611/033/0003)